Search the Health Library

 Baltimore, MD 21287 map

 Dr. Ie-Ming Shih is the Richard TeLinde Distinguished Professor of Gynecologic Pathology at the Johns Hopkins University School of Medicine.
-Dr. Shih directs the Richard W. TeLinde Gynecologic Pathology Program in the Department of Gynecology and Obstetrics and co-directs the Breast and Ovarian Cancer Program at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Medical Institutions.
+Dr. Shih directs the Richard W. TeLinde Gynecologic Pathology Laboratory in the Department of Gynecology and Obstetrics and co-directs the Breast and Ovarian Cancer Program at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Medical Institutions.

 Dr. Shih received his M.D. from Taipei Medical University and earned his Ph.D. in pathology from the University of Pennsylvania.
 Dr. Shih went on to do a clinical fellowship in gynecologic pathology and a research fellowship in cancer genetics at Johns Hopkins before joining the faculty in 2001.